AlexTreml/Art/README.md

 ## Unreal Project Files

-*Note - the build (windows.zip) is not downloadable and will not download correctly, as it is over the LFS non payment limit, therefore GitHub have disabled LFS.
+*Note - the build (windows.zip) was not downloadable and will not download correctly, as it is over the LFS *non-payment* limit, therefore GitHub have disabled LFS without payment.
+I have now removed this file.
-See Task document (handed in seperately) for details of location of build.
+*See Task document (handed in seperately) for details of location of build*.

 ### Key Requirements
 Unreal Engine 5: